 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

-Amtrak is housed in the Fort Worth Intermodal Transportation Center (ITC), which opened to the public in January 2002.
-Constructed of brick and trimmed in stone, the modern transportation center is also served by Trinity Railway Express (TRE) commuter trains to Dallas; Greyhound and other intercity buses; Fort Worth Transportation Authority (the “T”) transit buses; and taxis.
+Amtrak is housed in Fort Worth Central Station – known until early 2019 as the Intermodal Transportation Center – which opened to the public in January 2002.
+Constructed of brick and trimmed in stone, the modern transportation center is also served by Trinity Railway Express (TRE) commuter trains to Dallas; TEXRail commuter trains to Dallas/Forth Worth International Airport; Greyhound and other intercity buses; local Trinity Metro buses; and taxis.

-Designed by the Fort Worth architectural firm of Gideon Toal, the ITC pays homage to rail stations of the past in its form and materials.
-The station stands in an area that was once a bustling commercial and warehouse district on the northeast side of the city, near Sundance Square.
+Designed by the Fort Worth architectural firm of Gideon Toal, Central Station pays homage to rail stations of the past in its form and materials.
+It stands in an area that was once a bustling commercial and warehouse district on the northeast side of the city, near Sundance Square.
 Its 70-foot high, four-faced clock tower now presents a striking landmark in a section of Fort Worth that was once a center of commerce for the African-American community.

-Politicians and downtown leaders successfully moved for the ITC to be built not at the T&P building nor at Union Depot, then used by Amtrak, but at Ninth and Jones streets, closer to downtown employers, Sundance Square, the Botanical and Water Gardens and other city attractions.
-The inauguration of TRE service at the same time the ITC opened was hailed as a major improvement for the metropolitan area, linking Fort Worth with Dallas by commuter rail for the first time in 67 years.
+Politicians and downtown leaders successfully moved for Central Station to be built not at the T&P building nor at Union Depot, then used by Amtrak, but at Ninth and Jones streets, closer to downtown employers, Sundance Square, the Botanical and Water Gardens and other city attractions.
+The inauguration of TRE service at the same time Central Station opened was hailed as a major improvement for the metropolitan area, linking Fort Worth with Dallas by commuter rail for the first time in 67 years.